Progress report shows acute need for action.

 3. Promoting modern vehicle safety technologies,

-Apostolos Tzitzikostas, the EU Commissioner for Sustainable Transport and Tourism, recognizes significant progress, but emphasizes that the measures presented in the areas of action must be implemented more quickly in the member states and assures the Commission's support in this regard.
+Apostolos Tzitzikostas, the EU Commissioner for Sustainable Transport and Tourism, recognises significant progress but emphasises that the measures presented in the areas of action must be implemented more rapidly in the Member States and reaffirmed the Commission's support in this regard.

 Relevance for German Social Insurance